abcnorio/R-largenum-integration/README.md

 ## Overview

 The [Brobdingnag](https://github.com/RobinHankin/Brobdingnag) R package provides functions to enable the work with very large numbers.
 Most integration functions fail if large numbers temporarily occur.
 The R code here implements functions of the R package Brobdingnag to enable integration functions from R packages [pracma](https://github.com/cran/pracma) and [Bolstad2](https://github.com/cran/Bolstad2) to work with very large numbers.
-This is useful if someone tries to integrate e.g. Gamma or other functions that easily reach values beyond normal tolerance ie. near zero or up to infinite.
+This is helpful if one uses functions like Gamma or others within integrals that easily reach values beyond normal tolerance ie. near zero or up to infinity.
 R's tolerance is

 ```
 > 10^(307:309)